State-specific complaint process

 - External Agency and Entity Complaint Reporting Policy

-Victoria Steel, Director of Institutional Compliance, is the Ombudsman contact for Columbia College.
-The Ombudsman will coordinate investigations with appropriate parties related to college matters such as academic or non-academic, employment, facilities, financial aid, etc. For such matters, please email CCCompliance@CCIS.edu or call (573) 875-7792.
+Victoria Steel, Director of Institutional Compliance, is the Ombuds contact for Columbia College.
+The Ombuds will coordinate investigations with appropriate parties related to college matters such as academic or non-academic, employment, facilities, financial aid, etc. For such matters, please email CCCompliance@CCIS.edu or call (573) 875-7792.

 On occasion, a student may believe that these administrative procedures have not adequately addressed their concerns and or circumstances related to alleged violations of state consumer protection laws, which include but are not limited to fraud and false advertising; alleged violations of state laws or rules relating to the licensure of postsecondary institutions; and complaints relating to the quality of education or other state regulatory requirements.